-1. Is age a significant factor in the moral judgment of Filipino children?
-What are the differences, if any, in the moral judgments of Filipino children of different ages?

-2. Is sex a significant factor in the moral judgment of Filipino children?
-What are the differences, if any, in the moral judgments of Filipino males and females?

-3. Is socio-economic status a significant factor in the moral judgment of Filipino children?
-What are the differences, if any, in the moral judgments of Filipino children in the various socio-economic levels?
+- Is age a significant factor in the moral judgment of Filipino children?
+What are the differences, if any, in the moral judgments of Filipino children of different ages? - 2.
+Is sex a significant factor in the moral judgment of Filipino children?
+What are the differences, if any, in the moral judgments of Filipino males and females? - 3.
+Is socioeconomic status a significant factor in the moral judgment of Filipino children?
+What are the differences, if any, in the moral judgments of Filipino children in the various socioeconomic levels?

+DEFINITION OF TERMS
-1. MORAL JUDGMENT --- is not concerned with whether the child's behavior is moral, or, not but, in how, he judges or thinks about moral matters such as breaking rules or committing misdeeds.
-Moral judgments refer to the, way in which the child decides such issues.

-2. INTENTIONALITY - an aspect of moral development wherein immaturity is determined by the child's emphasis on the objective consequences of an act as the basis for judgment, while maturity is indicated by a consideration of such intangibles as motives and intentions.
+- 1. MORAL JUDGMENT-is not concerned with whether the child's behavior is moral or not but in how he judges or thinks about moral matters such as breaking rules or committing misdeeds.
+Moral judgments refer to the way in which the child decides such issues. - 2.
+INTENTIONALITY-an aspect of moral development wherein immaturity is determined by the child's emphasis on the objective consequences of an act as the basis for judgment while maturity is indicated by a consideration of such intangibles as motives and intentions. - 3.
+PUNISHMENT-On the basis of his empirical data, Piaget classified punishment into two types-retributive and reciprocal.

-≈ 3 .
-PUNISHMENT: \Rightarrow On the basis of his empirical data, Piaget classified punishment, into two types - retributive and reciprocal.
-(See a) the punishment is inflicted mainly in order to cause suffering and pain order to cause suffering and pain.